hanwendong1/fn415/content/1-Getting-Started.md

 1. Select topic
 2. Use Boolean logic to expand or narrow key concepts or keywords
 3. Select a database
+4. Conduct searches
-4. Evaluate and revise the search strategy
+5. Evaluate and revise the search strategy
-5. Choose items and find full-text online or in print
+6. Choose items and find full-text online or in print

 {% endcapture %}